odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.md

 *zotero-citekey-types*
 :   A list of citation key types.
 See **CITATION KEY TYPES** for details.

-*zotero-connector*
+*zotero-connectors*
-:   A list of Zotero connector names:
+:   A list of one or more Zotero connectors:

     **Name** | **Connects to**
     -------- | ---------------------